datacenter/nexus9000/nx-os/nxapi/splunk/rest_api_mod_inputs/README.md

  * Restart the Splunk server - Settings -> System -> Server controls: Restart Splunk
  * If you need to get more info out of exceptions you can import the traceback module into rest.py and print a traceback where `except Exception as e:` is used.

+### Limitations and other information

+* This is for the standalone Nexus 9000 products, it has no relation to ACI which is based on a different code and not yet available as of December 2013.
+* The response handler represented here and the default response handler do not handle chunks.
+* The response handler could return just the body if the response was a success but it does not for completeness.
+This could be left to the user/adjusted with a nerd knob.